camunda/camunda-docs/docs/components/best-practices/modeling/creating-readable-process-models.md

 ...you will always need the explicit symbol.

-The fact that readers of models using parallelization will likely need to understand the semantics of a parallel join combined with the preference for xref:modeling-symmetrically[modeling symmetrically] leads us to prefer *explicit parallel gateways*, too.
+The fact that readers of models using parallelization will likely need to understand the semantics of a parallel join combined with the preference for modeling symmetrically leads us to prefer *explicit parallel gateways*, too.

-[//]:# (Is the xreference above a typo in migration?)

 #### Joining sequence flows with XOR gateways